uio-bmi/immuneML/docs/source/tutorials/how_to_import_the_data_to_immuneML.rst

           # required parameters
           path: path/to/data/
           is_repertoire: False
-          paired: False # must be true for ReceptorDatasets and False for SequenceDatasets
+          paired: False # must be true for receptor dataset and False for sequence datasets
           metadata_column_mapping: # metadata column mapping AIRR: immuneML
             binding: binding # the names could just be the same Epitope.gene: epitope_gene # if the column name contains undesired characters, it may be renamed for internal use